goloop/log/README.md

     	// FatalStatusCode is an exit code when calling the Fatal method.
     	// Default - 1.
 If the code is <= 0, the forced exit will not occur.
     	FatalStatusCode int

+    	// SpaceBetweenCells is string that is set between elements
+    	// of information blocks in the logging prefix.
+    	SpaceBetweenCells string
     }